Why food? Why blog? Why me?

 Have a burning private foodie question that you’re dying to ask me?

-Ping me at blogger [at] iliveinafryingpan [dot] com.
-My only plea: no spam…no sponsored events requiring coverage…no anything-you-wouldn’t-want-in-your-own-inbox.
-Just lay your foodie e-love on me…that, and any questions, thoughts, or anything else you think would tickle a crazy foodie blogger.
+Ping me on Instagram @fryingpanadventures which is my present gig with my sister, food tours in Old Dubai.
+My only plea: no spam…no sponsored events requiring coverage…no anything-you-wouldn’t-want-in-your-own-DMs.
+Just lay your foodie e-love on me…that, and any questions, thoughts, or anything else you think would tickle my appetite.